 City Hall also housed Kingston's original police headquarters.
 Opened in 1844, the design of the police department included working spaces for the constables and several cramped, dark basement cells to hold men, women and children arrested on suspicion of an array of crimes.
 These holding cells remained in regular use until 1906 and survive today as material evidence of nineteenth-century policing technique.
 The cells are currently the focus of a project to restore the spaces and use them to interpret the historical experience of ordinary Kingstonians and their encounters with social hardship, crime and the criminal justice system.

-2016 marks the 175th anniversary of the Kingston Police.
+The 175th anniversary of the Kingston Police was marked in 2016.
 Recent renovations preserve and restore the original City Hall police holding cells, in use from 1844 to 1906.
 Adaptation of the areas around the lockup provide historical context through an accessible modern gallery showcasing some of the heritage collection belonging to the Kingston Police.

 Memorial Hall Windows